 775 ILCS 5/2-101(E-1).
-This policy further Prohibited Conduct

-This policy prohibits harassing conduct or other workplace discrimination based on an employee's protected status under state and federal law, including race, color, citizenship status, national origin, ancestry, gender, sexual orientation, age, religion, creed, physical or mental disability, marital status, pregnancy, veteran status, political affiliation, or other any other legally protected status.
+This policy further prohibits harassing conduct or other workplace discrimination based on an employee's protected status under state and federal law, including gender, creed, political affiliation, or other any other legally protected status.